santoroj/github-docs-example/README.md

 Github extends the functionality of Markdown tables to provide more alignment and tables formatting options.[<sup>[2]</sup>](#external-references)

+- Make not of where the pipe key button is located
+- In the attached photo the pipe key is between the space bar and Alt Gr key

 <img src="assets/pipe-char.jpg" alt="Photo of a screenshot of a pipe character" width="250" />